 It is more than likely that if you do not believe in synchronicity either for two reasons:

-2- as we explained in the post of the Law of Attraction, you do not emit what you want with enough power to be captured by the rest.
+2- you do not emit what you want with enough power to be captured by the rest.

 In addition, it is also likely that if it works for you, it will work better and better, because like any process it requires practice, and the more you accept your intuitions, follow them and see how they are producing results, the easier it will be for your subconscious to attract to you the circumstances that allow you to achieve the desires of your conscious thought.